 Order from us today

 View our range of twine and cord below and call us on 01384 78004 to place an order.
-We hope that the above information has been useful in helping you to pick what the right kind of material may be for you, but if you would like to seek advice about which twine or cord would work best for you, don’t hesitate to get in touch.
+We hope this information has been useful in helping you to pick the right kind of material for you.
+But if you need more advice about which twine would work best for you, don’t hesitate to get in touch.
 You can also find a full list of our contact details here.